EvyBongers/go/README.md

 A `docker-compose.yaml` is provided in the deployments directory, as well as a helper script `run.sh`.
 Simply invoking `run.sh` is the easiest way to get started.

 Use the URL shortener by simply navigating to `go/<alias>` in your browser.

-Note that the redirects file is only read on startup.
-If you change/add/remove redirects, a restart is required for them to come in effect.